London SEO Agency Breakdown: What is Local SEO?

 In recent years mobile search has quickly outpaced that on desktop.
 Research shows that more users are making localized searches while on their smartphones or tablets.
 How many?
 Nine out of ten internet users make local searches on mobile devices.

 This is why Google has made a push to include mobile optimization and page load speed as key ranking factors in 2019 and beyond.

 Modern-day consumers expect their mobile experiences on your site to be fast, fluid, error-free and intuitive.
 Research has shown that websites taking 3 seconds or more to load will lose 40% of their visitors due to drop off.

-Another survey revealed that 29% of mobile users will immediately switch to another website it if does not quickly address their needs or make the information they were looking for readily available.
+Another survey revealed that 29% of mobile users would immediately switch to another website if it does not quickly address their needs or make the information they were looking for readily available.

 But it’s not just “super slow” sites that take a hit.
 According to research published by the Aberdeen Group, every ONE second of load time results in: